 Given the difference in insole construction and the material on top, I’m not sure how well the insole will hold up to… future scents.
 So I’d most likely wear these with thin no-show socks.

-Overall, I think these are worth a purchase if you are looking for a classic laced sneaker.
+Overall, I think the Rothy’s Lace Up sneakers are worth a purchase if you are looking for a classic laced sneaker.
 The price point is not too bad given the additional construction – it comes in at the same price as their Loafers.
 Personally, I am still debating whether or not to keep the 8’s – and if I do, will update this with wear and tear notes.